kragen/stoneknifeforth/README.md

 If routine names could be more than one character, it would help a lot; this should be possible with minimal extra implementation complexity if only the first character is significant for comparisons.
-Also, if we could name input characters by example, as '*' or ?* instead of 42, it would make the compiler considerably clearer and probably a bit faster.

 Why?
 To Know What I’m Doing
 ----------------------------